akovalenko/pij/README.md

 `pij my-program.exe arguments...`

 ## Purpose

+Ensure the whole subtree of processes has completed before the batch file continues.

+Let's assume that `my-program.exe` does something useful unattended, making it usable from batch files.
+However, its initial process just starts another process to do the real thing, and then exits, not waiting for that another process to finish. `START /W` won't help in this case, as it will return as soon as the initial process exits.

-Use it when you want to run `my-program.exe` in a batch file, but my-program.exe starts another process(es) and returns before they complete, which is not what you want: batch file should continue only when all additional processes also exit.
-PIJ runs initial process in a job and waits for this job to become empty, before exiting.
+PIJ runs the whole subtree of processes-running-processes in a single job and waits for this job to become empty before exiting.

 ## Result code (ERRORLEVEL)
 PIJ terminates with non-zero exit code if there's some problem during